 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment11/16/00 (U.S. District Court: Judge Barrett)

 Sentence Prisoner's Petition

 State's Return of Writ07/02/13

 FIRST REVIEW OF TRIAL Prisoner's Traverse11/21/13

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision10/04/06

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court02/28/05 State's Brief

-Trial Court Decision Oral Argument
+Trial Court Decision08/31/07 Oral Argument

 Court of Appeals Decision06/05/08 Decision

 Supreme Court Decision08/26/09

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Bethel's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/17: No capital proceeding pending. - Status in Federal Courts as of 12/31/17: Pending in the district court on Bethel's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 10/04/06, the Ohio Supreme Court affirmed Bethel's conviction and death sentence on direct appeal.
 On 08/31/07, the trial court denied Bethel's postconviction petition, which was affirmed by the 10th District Court of Appeals on 06/05/08.
-On 08/26/09, the Ohio Supreme Court dismissed the appeal.
 On 09/03/09, the trial court denied Bethel's delayed motion for a new trial, which was affirmed by the court of appeals on 08/17/10, and dismissed by the Ohio Supreme Court on 09/05/12.
 On 08/25/10, Bethel filed a petition for a writ of habeas corpus in the district court.
-On 03/08/12, Bethel filed a motion to amend his habeas petition to add claims challenging the constitutionality of lethal injection, which he then voluntarily dismissed.
 On 03/06/13, Bethel filed an amended habeas petition, after exhausting claims in state court, to which the Warden responded on 07/02/13.
-On 12/23/13 and 06/19/14, the district court denied discovery, and the court denied Bethel's objections on 09/16/16.
-On 12/30/16, Bethel requested an evidentiary hearing.
+On 09/16/16, the district court denied Bethel's discovery request.
+On 12/30/16, Bethel requested an evidentiary hearing, which the magistrate judge recommended be denied on 05/01/17 and 07/27/17.
+Bethel objected to the recommendation on 05/26/17 and 09/11/17.
+Meanwhile, on 04/11/17, Bethel filed a notice of his intention to seek amendment of one of his habeas claims.